 Thawing: Remove rice krispies cookies from the freezer and thaw at room temperature for about 15 minutes.
 Or, microwave individual cookies for a few seconds until thawed.
 They taste like they’re fresh from the oven if they’re a little bit warm!

-I think rice krispie cookies are perfect the way they are!
+I think chocolate chip rice krispie cookies are perfect the way they are!
 But you can play around with different mix-ins.
 Here are a few ideas.

 - Butterscotch Chips